Qihoo360/hbox/doc/faq.md

 - XFlow： Set the `--app-type` as `XFlow`, and distinguish stand-alone and distributed mode by the number of ps applied.

 ### 4. How to define the ClusterSpec in the distributed mode of TensorFlow application ?
 In the distributed mode of TensorFlow application, ClusterSpec is defined by setting the host and port of ps and worker preliminarily.
-XLearning implements the automatic construction of the ClusterSpec.
+Hbox implements the automatic construction of the ClusterSpec.
 User can get the information of ClusterSpec, job\_name, task\_index from the environment variables TF\_CLUSTER\_DEF, TF\_ROLE, TF\_INDEX, such as:

     import os
     import json